|

 verified software via interactive theorem provers and dependent types (Coq, Agda, Idris),

-) and (Doom) Emacs, Linux and Open Source Software.
+modal editing (in the spirit of vi) and (Doom) Emacs, Linux and Open Source Software.

 Check out: